If you want to build muscle, you need to convince your body that it needs muscle. I established this mindset in Part 1.

 Third, add an external weight to a part (or parts) of your body during a movement you've already mastered with your bodyweight.
 An example: doing weighted chin-ups for the first time.

-A first note to preserve my sanity JUST KIDDING ITS GONE LOlloloLloL
+A =note to preserve my sanity JUST KIDDING ITS GONE LOlloloLloL

-There are a bunch of different ways to add weight to your body.
-When you hold a soup can, you're adding weight to your body.
-When you lift a couch while helping your friend move, you're adding weight to your body.
+There are a bunch of different ways to add an external weight to your body.
+When you hold a soup can, you're adding an external weight to your body.
+When you lift a couch while helping your friend move, you're adding an external weight to your body.

 Just about any form of resistance training adds “weight” even if its not actually “weight” (like resistance bands).
-I'm going to remain agnostic about how weight is added for now.
+It may be better to think of “weight” as simply ” external resistance of any sort” for now because, for the time being, I'm going to remain agnostic about how external weight (resistance) is added.

 But, later, I won't.